-We believe that we have achieved the first milestone which included development and validation of a method for the use of a test called qRT-PCR to measure miR-10b expression in patient blood and tissue samples.
-The qRT-PCR test is often considered the gold standard for quantifying circulating miRNAs with high sensitivity and specificity and with a wide analytical measurement range.
-This validated test was used to identify the level that would be considered a positive expression of miR-10b in samples from metastatic cancer patients.
-An expected criterion for patient inclusion in our Phase 0 First-in-Human study is to enroll only patients with a positive expression of miR-10b.
-We have submitted our request for the next tranche of funding under this Award which we expect to receive in the second quarter of 2022.
+We believe that we have achieved the first and second milestones which included 1. development and validation of a method for the use of a test called qRT-PCR to measure miR-10b expression in patient blood and tissue samples.
+The qRT-PCR test is often considered the gold standard for quantifying miRNAs with high sensitivity and specificity and with a wide analytical measurement range.
+This validated test will be used in our Phase 0 and later clinical trials to identify the level of miR-10b inhibition by TTX-MC138 as an indicator of pharmacodynamic activity.
+2. We have completed IND-enabling studies and received a "study-may-proceed" letter from the FDA.
+We have submitted our request for the third year of funding under this Award and anticipate funding in April of 2023.